alvand-dev/gift-shop/README.md

 ## Giving Credit to Others

 I used [Normalize.css](https://necolas.github.io/normalize.css/) for template compatibility and look the same in different browsers.
-[Fontawesome Solid](https://fontawesome.com/) for icons and [Lato regular](https://fonts.google.com/specimen/Lato) font as font family used too.
+[Fontawesome](https://fontawesome.com/) for icons and [Lato regular](https://fonts.google.com/specimen/Lato) font as font family used too.
 All of the images are free to use, and most of them are from [unsplash.com](https://unsplash.com/).
 Thanks to [Amys Xain](https://disqus.com/by/amysxain/) for the theme’s Photoshop design.